Decision on Berlin airport's delayed opening postponed

 It also increases the pressure on managers at the airport operation and Berlin mayor Klaus Wowereit, a Social Democrat who had made the airport his flagship project and who sits on its board.

-“(Wowereit) is making the city look more and more ridiculous in international eyes,” said Rainer Bruederle, a senior member of the Free Democrats (FDP), who share power in Chancellor Angela Merkel’s center-right coalition.
+“(Wowereit) is making the city look more and more ridiculous in international eyes,” said Rainer Bruederle, a senior member of the Free Democrats FDP.L, who share power in Chancellor Angela Merkel’s centre-right coalition.

 The delays will likely make the airport, to be named after West German Cold War chancellor Willy Brandt, more expensive than the roughly 2.5 billion euros it was projected to cost,